-IRON FENCES IN AUSTIN, TX
+IRON & STEEL FENCES IN AUSTIN, TX

 A black metal fence with vertical bars and a small sign in the top right corner reading "Paragon Fence & Outdoor" with logo and website.